How does GIFCT define terrorism and violent extremism?

 - Mentoring tech companies working to meet the requirements for GIFCT membership (learn more about our membership criteria here);

-- Hosting and facilitating e-learning webinars and other events where tech companies, experts, researchers and practitioners discuss and share findings, best practices and other learnings about online activity with ties to terrorism and violent extremism;
+- Hosting and facilitating knowledge-sharing events where tech companies, experts, researchers and practitioners discuss and share findings, best practices and other learnings about online activity with ties to terrorism and violent extremism;

 - Tech Against Terrorism identifying URLs where specific terrorist content exists in order to share this information with the hosting platform for removal; and